 1. Disable Windows Hibernation

 This will instantly give you back few GB disk space depending on how large your memory is.
 By default, Windows will create a hidden hibernation file that matches the exact size of your total usable memory.
-If your system has 8GB of RAM, by disabling Hibernation will instantly give you back 8GB of disk space on your OS partition.
+If your system has 8GB of RAM, disabling Hibernation will instantly give you back 8GB of disk space on your OS partition.
 Check out the guide on how to disable Hibernation in Windows 7.

 2. Reduce Page File Size

-If you already have a relative large memory, you can reduce the virtual memory (Page File) that are being used by your system.
-It is not recommend to eliminate the use of Page File, but you can certainly reduce the size by manually.
+If you already have a relatively large memory, you can reduce the virtual memory (Page File) that are being used by your system.
+It is not recommended to eliminate the use of Page File, but you can certainly reduce the size by manually.
 If you have an SSD installed, you don’t necessary need a page file.
 Setting it to 0 would give you back a few GB of space instantly.

-3. Cleanup Services Pack Backup File
+3. Clean up Services Pack Backup File

 4. Reduce/Clear Browser Cache Size

-6. Use TreeSize or Other Utility To find un-common temporary files
+6. Use TreeSize or Other Utility To find uncommon temporary files

-7. Archive Old Files into ZIP
+7. Archive Old Files into ZIP archives

 And Last but not Least

 Cleaning up core dump files after Blue Screen Of Death (BSOD) and Windows System Restore points is also an effective way to do reduce the disk space size.